Tax Information Exchange Agreements - Explained

 What is a Tax Information Exchange Agreement?

-A Little More on What is a Tax Information Exchange Agreement
+How Does a Tax Information Exchange Agreement Work?

 Just like every other agreement, TIEA also contain certain provisions on tax information exchange.
 The basic provisions of TIEA are;